 |Use of Depreciation Expenses

-One REIT aims to maximize the amount of distribution per unit by effectively using internal reserves generated from depreciation to implement our growth strategy, finance policy and so on.
+One REIT aims to maximize the amount of distribution per unit by effectively using funds generated from depreciation to implement our growth strategy, finance policy and so on.
 Specifically, we consider using these reserves as follows: